PHYSICAL EXERTION: INTERMEDIATE+ / TECHNICAL ABILITY: ADVANCED

 This trip will be guided by our awesome partners at Colorado Backcountry, who have approved permits from the US Forest Service.

-We’re super excited to announce again in 2021, our Wildcard trip will be based around the world-famous Monarch Crest.
+We’re super excited that our Monarch Crest trip has become a regular on the calendar- it’s more epic than we imagined.
 The IMBA Epic-rated ride is over 35 miles with a whole bunch of descending, but very few know that the best descents aren’t on the epic ride!
 That’s why we’ll take four days to show you the goods, just like we always do with Chasing Epic.

 The Monarch Crest Enduro will be based in Salida, CO – about 2.5 hours from the Denver airport.
 Take a look below at the expected 5-day itinerary, and get psyched!